Inside visits and special features are shown in UPPERCASE in the tour description.

 DEARBORN AREA–CHICAGO.
 Begin the day with a visit to the HENRY FORD MUSEUM.
 Don’t miss the “Automobile in American Life” exhibit.
 Reach Chicago, America’s third-largest city, in the late afternoon.
 City sightseeing includes all the major landmarks of the “Windy City.”

 CHICAGO.
 Today is free for independent activities.
 Perhaps take an optional cruise on Lake Michigan and through the locks of the Chicago River.
-As the evening is free, join the optional outing for a delicious dinner at a Chicago restaurant, followed by spectacular views of the city from atop the Willis Tower, formally known as the Sears Tower.
+As the evening is free, join the optional outing for a delicious dinner at a Chicago restaurant, followed by spectacular views of the city from atop 360 Chicago, formerly the John Hancock Observatory.

 CHICAGO–MADISON–MINNEAPOLIS.
 First stop today is Madison.
 A vibrant city, situated between two sparkling lakes.
 A photo stop at the capitol before making our way to Minnesota—the “Land of 10,000 Lakes.”
 Enjoy an orientation tour of the bustling downtown area of Minneapolis before reaching your overnight hotel.

 MINNEAPOLIS.
 EXCURSION TO THE MALL OF AMERICA.
 Today is about the MALL OF AMERICA, the largest shopping mall in the United States, featuring an extensive range of retail, restaurants, and entertainment.